sfremerey/AVT-ECoClass-VR-dataset/README.md

 # AVT-ECoClass-VR-dataset

-This is a repository with data related to the AVT-ECoClass-VR-dataset dataset that is published in course of the paper submitted to the Frontiers research topic "Crossing Sensory Boundaries: Multisensory Perception Through the Lens of Audition".
+This is a repository related to the AVT-ECoClass-VR-dataset that is published in course of the paper submitted to the Frontiers research topic "Crossing Sensory Boundaries: Multisensory Perception Through the Lens of Audition".
+It contains data collected during the three experiments described in the mentioned paper.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project ECoClass-VR (DFG-444697733).

 If you make use any of the dataset please cite the following paper: